BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Multi-head attention](./multihead_attention.png)<center>**Multi-head attention**</center>

 This was a single multi-head attention layer.
-As a result of its application, each column of matrix $X_i$ will be enriched with a weighted sum of its relation with other columns $X_j$ in some aspect.
+As a result of its application, each column of matrix $X_i$ will be enriched with weighted sums of several ($h$ to be precise) relations with other columns $X_j$ in some aspect.
 The more layers of multi-head attention we stack, the more complex and high-level relations we shall be able to identify between our protein aminoacid residues.

 ```python
 import torch